Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 ``` {.python}
 def validation_end(self, outputs)
 ```
 If you didn't define a validation_step, this won't be called.
 Called at the end of the validation loop with the outputs of validation_step.

 The outputs here are strictly for the progress bar.
 If you don't need to display anything, don't return anything.
+Any keys present in 'log', 'progress_bar' or the rest of the dictionary are available for callbacks to access.
 **Params**

 | Param  | description  |